githubixx/ansible-role-wireguard/README.md

 # course a very sensitive value you might consider a tool like Ansible Vault
 # to store it encrypted.
 # wireguard_private_key:

+# Set to "false" if package cache should not be updated
+wireguard_update_cache: "true"
 ```

 There are also a few Linux distribution specific settings: